 Both experience and education are vital aspects of job searching.
 Most job descriptions require practical work experience and skills in a given career field of interest.
 Usually the job description will have experience requirements in a specific field.
-When a student has carefully completed an internship, this experience can be used as the highlighting point of their resume to state that they have work related experience.
+When a student has successfully completed an internship, this experience can be used as the highlighting point of their resume to state that they have work related experience.

 Internships denoted by the 299 course number are "zero credit" and may be used for work authorization as a registered university internship program.
 The 299 internship program is specifically designed for international students to meet the work authorization requirement of their F-1 Visa.
 U.S. students will need to contact the Career Center to discuss 299 internships.

 EHS Campus Ambassadors are available to help you find the best residence for your summer internship.
 View NYC housing options.

 Externships are different from internships in that they are shorter in duration.
 Externships can be for just one day, or for a week, allowing students to easily complete externships over a winter or spring break.
 The shorter time span can also be a benefit in providing more externship opportunities and thus more insights into different work environments.
 Externships are generally considered job shadowing.
 The shorter duration of externships is not structured towards more long-term job results but is intended for students to observe, explore and ask questions.
 It does not provide the same extensive, hands-on work experience as internships.
 Externships are generally unpaid and do not offer college credit.
 They are intended to give students a short, real-life preview into their career.
 Find someone to shadow for a defined, brief amount of time to see what really happens in a field of interest.

 Community service work can often be the best way to connect with an organization and show passion for what they do.
 Use opportunities to meet others in your field by volunteering at events and connecting with people in that industry.
 Residential students should look for key CSER opportunities within their field of interest or where key industry skills can be learned.